 Also in early 2019, Melanie was officially certified under the Okinawa Kobudo Doushi Rensei-kai (OKDR) as 1st Degree Black Belt in Matayoshi Okinawan Kobudo.

-Aside from her work in the office as lead administrator, Melanie also teaches at schools for the Tallack’s Karate Kids Program and the Adult Beginner & Advanced Karate Programs.
+Aside from her work in the office as lead administrator, Melanie also teaches at schools for the Tallack’s Karate Kids Program, the Adult Beginner & Advanced Karate Programs, and the Kobudo Program.

 Melanie is currently Fourth Degree Black Belt in Karate and Second Degree Black Belt in Kobujutsu.